Paulescu/rust-aws-lambda/README.md

 ) -> anyhow::Result<Vec<Trip>> {
     if fake_data.unwrap_or(false) {
-        // if fake_data is true, we return a list of fake trips return get_fake_trips(from_ms, n_results).await;
+        // if fake_data is true, we return a list of fake trips
+        // we await because get_fake_trips is an async
+        // function.
+This means it retuns a Future type, that
+        // await unpacks.
+        return get_fake_trips(from_ms, n_results).await;
     }

-    // extract the year and month from the from_ms timestamp let (year, month) = get_year_and_month(from_ms);
+    // extract the year and month from the from_ms timestamp
+    // no big deal
+    let (year, month) = get_year_and_month(from_ms);
     info!("Extracted year: {}, month: {}", year, month);

-    // Download the parquet file from the NYC taxi website info!(
+    // Downloads the parquet file from the NYC taxi website info!(
         "Downloading parquet file for year: {}, month: {}", year, month